Ages 6 – 10

 • Design a Model made of LEGO® parts.
 Typically, a team of six will use 400 to 1,000 LEGO parts during the season.

-• Must have at least one motorized piece on the Model using LEGO WeDo 2.0.
+• Must have at least one motorized piece on the Model using LEGO WeDo 2.0 or SPIKE Essential.

 • Create a simple machine using LEGO ramps, levers, pulleys, gears, wheels and axles, screws, or wedges and incorporates this into their model.